Skip to main content

 How many cooking votes do I need to win the people's-choice round?

-Target the current leader's count plus a 20–30% buffer, minus the organic votes you already hold; our free analysis works out the exact number once you send the URL and the visible counts.
-A small community bake-off or fair cooking poll often needs only 300–800 votes, while a national brand recipe contest can need 3,000-plus.
-The honest limit: if the poll hides its running totals, we estimate from entrant count and the cooking archetype's typical winning threshold, so the buffer is a calibrated judgement rather than an exact figure.
+Start with the visible leaderboard: take the current recipe-poll leader's count, add a 20–30% buffer, and subtract the organic votes you already hold.
+Our free analysis works out the exact number once you share the URL with visible counts.
+A community bake-off or county-fair cook-off people's-choice round typically closes with 300–800 votes, while a national brand recipe contest backed by a sauce-company social campaign can require 3,000 or more.
+When the organiser hides running totals — a common choice on magazine recipe challenges — we estimate from entrant count and the typical winning threshold for that contest archetype.

 How fast are cooking contest votes delivered?

-Delivery runs 1–72 hours depending on the mechanic and pacing mode.
-Most orders under 1,000 votes on even-pace or last-48h push finish in 6–24 hours, while daily-anchor pacing for a per-IP-per-day-capped poll stretches across the full round tail — a 7-day cook-off poll on daily-anchor takes 7 days, because that is what organic daily voting looks like.
-We never compress below the natural-uptake threshold, because a same-day flood on a deadline recipe poll produces exactly the counter spike organisers screen for in the final stretch.
+Most orders complete within 1–72 hours depending on mechanic and pacing mode.
+Orders under 1,000 votes on even-pace or last-48h push typically finish in 6–24 hours.
+Daily-anchor orders for polls with a per-day cap extend across the full poll tail — a seven-day bake-off on daily-anchor takes seven days, because that is the only pacing that mirrors how a genuine daily supporter votes.
+We never flood delivery below the natural uptake rate, because a same-day surge on a month-long recipe poll is the counter shape organisers flag in the closing-day audit.

 Service quality